 Perhaps we might shift our perception then...that all athletic pursuits need the base dominance in speed, stamina, agility that is provided from the root lines (racehorse breeds), and that other lines that bring in adjustments in shoulder, hip and neck carriage may transform the ability from one discipline to another?
 Something to think about.

-The above identified Thoroughbred lines are identified and discussed in depth in Legacy of Lexington; that study is enlarged and followed back to the root sources in both the Thoroughbred and the trotter in Standardbred Sport Horses, both books are available at 20% off here.
+The above identified Thoroughbred lines are identified and discussed in depth in Legacy of Lexington; that study is enlarged and followed back to the root sources in both the Thoroughbred and the trotter in Standardbred Sport Horses, both books are available online at most booksellers.

 We hold steeplechase races in this country, and when I did a bloodline study of the hall of fame steeplechasers I discovered they carry very similar lines to the show jump champions.